 The details of training and familiarisation programme and Annual Board Evaluation process for Directors have been provided in the Corporate Governance Report.
 The policy on Director's appointment and remuneration including criteria for determining qualifications, positive attributes, independence of Director, and also remuneration for key managerial personnel and other employees, forms part of the Corporate Governance Report of this Annual Report.

 During the year, eight meetings of the Board of Directors were held.
-The details of meetings held and attended by each Director are detailed in the Corporate Governance Report, which forms part of this Annual Report.
+The details of meetings held and attended by in the Corporate Governance Report forming part of each Director are detailed in the Corporate Governance Report, which forms part of this Annual Report.